COVID-19 (coronavirus) important notice

-Due to the impacts of the COVID-19 pandemic, our Digital Sourcing Network’s capability events and working groups are on hold until it is suitable to resume them.
+Due to the impacts of the COVID-19 pandemic, some of our Digital Sourcing Network’s capability events and working groups are on hold until it is suitable to resume them.

 Working Groups bring sourcing practitioners together to address sourcing challenges or opportunities identified through user research completed by the Digital Sourcing Centre of Excellence.